-There will be nearly 330 million 5G smartphone subscriptions in India in the next five years, representing around 26 percent of mobile subscriptions in the country, a report showed on Wednesday.
+A report showed on Wednesday that there will be nearly 330 million 5G smartphone subscriptions in India in the next five years, representing around 26 percent of mobile subscriptions in the country.

 Globally, 5G mobile subscriptions will exceed 580 million by the end of 2021, driven by an estimated one million new 5G mobile subscriptions every day, according to a report by Swedish telecommunications giant Ericsson.